-28 European Parliament, European Parliament resolution of 15 June 2017 on a European Agenda for the collaborative economy (2017/2003(INI)), available at http://www.europarl.europa.eu/sides/getDoc.do?type=TA&language=EN&reference=P8-TA-2017-0271, Cooperatives Europe publication, Vision paper: A cooperative vision for the collaborative economy, available at https://coopseurope.coop/vision-paper-cooperative-vision-collaborative-economy pluralistic societies.
+Education is a force for fostering social mobility and inclusion, as well as the foundation to unite people in a vibrant and dynamic democracy, and of open pluralistic societies.
 Europe is facing extremely diverse regional education challenges.
 Volt will ensure that schools are the most inspiring, safe, attractive and stimulating workplaces.
-With the aim of creating equal opportunities and access to high quality education, Volt aims to enable reflective and responsible development for every single child living in the European Union.
+With the aim of creating equal opportunities and access to high-quality education, Volt aims to enable reflective and responsible development for every single child living in the European Union.
 Volt will also support extracurricular learning as well as informal and non-formal education.
 Lifelong learning and vocational training must be available to all throughout their professional and personal lives, in order to offer people opportunities regardless of age.
 There will be a strong emphasis on early-age education.
 Finally, there must be greater investment in European higher education, along with research and development.
 High-quality higher education must be accessible and available to everybody, irrespective of background.
 In order to enable every citizen to participate in and contribute to society, education must provide the necessary ingredients for rich personal development and create versatile opportunities for European citizens.

 In order to build a system that empowers citizens to partake in and contribute to society, education requires major reforms to develop the basic skills for a participatory society, stimulate civic engagement, and foster and reward excellence.
-As it is Volt's founding principle to form policy based on best practice, we regard Finland's effective school reform as an example to emulate.
+As it is Volt's founding principle to form policy based on best practices, we regard Finland's effective school reform as an example to emulate.
 Its key achievements include an emphasis on pre-primary education, providing resources for high-quality teacher training and adequate pay for teachers, short school hours, and a light homework load, in addition to providing free meals and free transport to school.
 Volt considers these the foundation for the future of learning.
 Let's work together to transform schools into a safe harbour for knowledge, inspiration and enlightenment for students and teachers alike.

-A. Pre-primary Education
+A. Pre-Primary Education